EnriqueGlezGM/GifToVideo/README.md

 ## Requirements

-- iOS 14 or later
+- An iOS device with iOS 14 or later, or an iPad with iPadOS 14 or later.
+- A Mac with macOS Big Sur or later.
+- The Shortcuts app, which is preinstalled on all iOS and iPadOS devices running iOS 14 or later and iPadOS 14 or later, respectively.
+On macOS, the Shortcuts app can be downloaded from the Mac App Store.

 ## Installation

-1. Open the Shortcuts app on your iOS device.
+1. Download the Shortcuts file to your device.
-2. Tap the "+" button to create a new shortcut.
-3. Tap "Add Action" and search for "GifToVideo."
-4. Tap the "GifToVideo" action and then tap "Add to Shortcut."
+2. Add it to your Shortcuts library.
+You can take a look at the actions before importing it.
+3. Run it.

 ## Usage

 Run the shortcut from the Shortcuts app or from the widget sheet in any app.

 ## License